awsdocs/amazon-kendra-developer-guide/doc_source/submitting-feedback.md

 For head queries, the largest volume of queries, providing click\-through feedback provides enough information to improve overall accuracy\.
 For tail queries, those that are rare, subject matter experts should submit relevant and non\-relevant feedback to improve accuracy for those queries\.

-In addition to the console, you can use one of two methods: a JavaScript library or the [ SubmitFeedback ](API_SubmitFeedback.md) operation\.
+In addition to the console, you can use one of two methods: a JavaScript library or the [SubmitFeedback](API_SubmitFeedback.md) API\.
 You should only use one method of gathering feedback\.
 For best results, you should submit feedback within 24 hours of making the query\.

 **Topics**
 + [Using the Amazon Kendra JavaScript library to submit feedback](feedback-javascript.md)